ICanReadIo/ICanReadIo.github.io/en/_posts/2021-07-08-5-ways-to-help-parents-and-child-cope-with-dyslexia.md

 There are several ways that parents can help to support the dyslexic child.
 First, it is important to recognize the symptoms (see below) early.
 Subsequently, parents can provide:

 - audiobooks as an alternative to reading,
+- text-to-speech apps that can read text out loud for the child, an excellent example is [IcanRead](/en/)
 - encourage the use of a digital device for writing such as a computer or tablet,
 - provide applications that can make learning fun by decoding into a game (for example, iLearning with Boing, Kindergarten Sight Words, The Winning Formula for Kids, KidECook),
 - help children to use a ruler to read on a straight line – this helps with keeping them focused.<br><br>